Angus T. Jones: Personal life

+In 2016, Jones stated he was no longer a member of faith-based "business-model" organizations, and expressed an interest in returning to acting.

 Jones attended University of Colorado Boulder after departing Two and a Half Men.

-As of 2016, Jones is no longer a member of faith-based “business-model” organizations, and has expressed an interest in returning to acting.

 Charity work

 On June 7, 2008, Jones lent his support to the First Star Organization to help abused and neglected children.

-In August 2008, Jones joined other celebrities at the annual "Rock 'N Roll Fantasy Camp".

-On October 4, 2008, Jones attended the Variety's Power of Youth benefit for St. Jude Children's Research Hospital in Memphis, Tennessee.
+Two months later, he joined other celebrities at the annual "Rock 'N Roll Fantasy Camp".
+On October 4 of that year, Jones attended the Variety's Power of Youth benefit for St. Jude Children's Research Hospital in Memphis, Tennessee.

 In October 2009, Two and a Half Men co-star Jon Cryer presented Jones with the award for the Rising Star of 2009 at the Big Brothers Big Sisters Rising Star Gala.

 Jones has supported the anti-bullying alliance Be A Star co-founded by The Creative Coalition and WWE.